Mountain State Park is located near Chatsworth, Georgia on

 the Southwestern edge of the Cohutta Wilderness.
 This park is

-the Richardson Tribe's #1 favorite place to visit and camp, Why?
+one of the Richardson Tribe's favorite places to visit and camp, Why?

 Fort Mountain (Cohutta to the Native Americans) is perhaps the

 most easily accessed mountain in North Georgia.
 It's about 1.5

 hours from Atlanta and just a little over an hour from

 Chattanooga.
 All but the last eight miles is flat freeway and